-Jefferson Quotes & Family Letters is a companion to the letterpress volumes of The Papers of Thomas Jefferson: Retirement Series.
-The content presented as part of this collection includes Family Letters: full, searchable transcriptions of a rich body of correspondence to and between Jefferson's immediate and extended family.
-These letters and related documents provide personal insights into aspects of Jefferson's life seldom highlighted in his own writings, as well as vivid accounts of domestic, economic, political, and social life in early nineteenth-century Virginia.
-Falling in the years between 1788 and 1888, with a concentration on the years between 1809 and 1830, many of these documents have never been published before and the Retirement Series seeks to make them accessible to the public through this electronic edition.
+Jefferson Quotes & Family Letters is a companion to the printed volumes of The Papers of Thomas Jefferson: Retirement Series.
+The content presented as part of this collection includes Family Letters: full, searchable transcriptions of a rich body of correspondence to and between Jefferson’s immediate and extended family.
+These letters and related documents provide personal insights into aspects of Jefferson’s life seldom highlighted in his own writings, as well as vivid accounts of domestic, economic, political, and social life in early nineteenth-century Virginia.
+Falling in the years between 1751 and 1901, with a concentration on the years between 1809 and 1830, many of these documents have never been published before and the Retirement Series seeks to make them accessible to the public through this electronic edition.

 Jefferson Quotes & Family Letters also contains an extensive, fully verified and cited, searchable collection of Quotes by and about Thomas Jefferson, as well as thematic groupings, including documents describing early life at the University of Virginia and the experiences of Thomas Jefferson’s family during the American Civil War.
 The collection continues to grow, so please check back often.